jagoda/sonar/README.md

  + **path** - _Defaults to "/"_.
 The path to request.
  + **httpVersion** - _Defaults to "1.1"_.
 The HTTP protocol version.

-Create a `Request` instance suitable for passing to HTTP server instances.

 ### sonar.Response(request)

  + **request** - The request to be responded to.

-Create a `Response` instance suitable for passing to HTTP server instances.

 [1]: https://github.com/tmpvar/jsdom "jsdom"
 [2]: http://nodejs.org/api/http.html#http_http_incomingmessage "IncomingMessage"